 After eating lunch, I had one more epic class scheduled for my Friday afternoon.
 I was going to hike 5 miles to summit the James Peak mountain.
 This was one of the goals I was most looking forward to achieving on this trip.
-On the shuttle ride down to our trailhead, our instructor went over the important basics of how to use trekking poles, while our crazy shuttle driver performed a miraculous death-defying u-turn practically over the edge of the mountainside road.
+On the shuttle ride down to our trailhead, our instructor went over the important basics of how to use trekking poles, while our crazy shuttle driver performed a miraculous death-defying u-turn, practically over the edge of the mountainside road.
 I kept my eyes locked on our instructor, trying not to pay attention to what our shuttle bus was doing.
 When the bus pulled up to our trailhead, we all eagerly departed the bus, happy to be on solid ground and ready for our hike.
-I couldn’t believe how beautiful it was around me.
+I couldn't believe how beautiful it was around me.
 It seemed like everywhere we turned, we could see mountain ranges for miles and miles.
-I couldn’t wait to see the view from the very top of the mountain.
+I couldn't wait to see the view from the very top of the mountain.

 We began our trek, immediately taking layers off as we all hiked.
-With no wind blowing, we were instantly sweating.
-Having come from practically sea level at home, I noticed immediately that hiking up at 8,000+ ft. was intensely difficult on my lungs.
+With no wind blowing, we instantly started sweating.
+Having come from practically sea level at home, I noticed immediately that hiking at 8,000+ ft. was intensely difficult on my lungs.
 I began to slow my pace, taking up the rear of the group.
 It felt as if I had never exercised in my life, as my lungs gasped for air with each step that I took.
-I kept going, though, knowing that pain is always a part of the pleasure of hiking.
+I kept going, knowing that pain is always a part of the pleasure of hiking.
 I knew I could do it, one slow step at a time.
 Nothing would stop me from achieving my goals that day.
-We hiked as a group, slowly making our way over the rocky terrain, towards the base of the summit.
+We hiked as a group, slowly making our way over the rocky terrain towards the base of the summit.
 My lungs screamed at me to take breaks with every step.
-I listened to my lungs, leaning on my trekking poles as often as possible for a break, hoping that the others weren’t annoyed by my slower pace.
+I listened to my lungs, leaning on my trekking poles as often as possible for a break, hoping that the others weren't annoyed by my slower pace.

 Even at my increasingly slow pace, we were making excellent time to the base of the summit.
-My lungs didn’t stop burning, but I couldn’t imagine stopping.
+My lungs didn't stop burning, but I couldn't imagine stopping.
 I pushed through the pain, excited to see what view awaited us at the top.
 At the base of the summit, I stared up at the trail apprehensively.
-The incline from this point to the summit was so steep that I wasn’t so sure my paralyzed feet could make the climb safely.
+The incline from this point to the summit was so steep that I wasn't so sure my paralyzed feet would make the climb safely.
 I started to climb up the trail as the incline increased dramatically.
 My numb feet slipped on the rocky terrain with every step that I took.
 I told myself internally that I could do it, but I was beginning to wonder if I should continue because it was getting harder and harder for me to keep my balance.
-After my foot slipped on another loose rock, I stopped and looked up at the mountain.
-I knew for the sake of my safety, I should probably wait here for my group to summit the mountain and come back down.
-I didn’t want to give up, but I knew that if I wanted to keep hiking for years to come, I would need to make a tough decision for the sake of my safety.
+After my foot slipped on yet another loose rock, I stopped and looked up at the mountain.
+I knew for the sake of my safety, I should wait here for my group to summit the mountain.
+I didn't want to give up, but I knew that if I wanted to keep hiking for years to come I would need to make a tough decision for the sake of my safety.
 I yelled up to my group and told our leader that I would be sitting on the rock that was nearest me, waiting for them to come back down.
-Knowing my medical history, our guide agreed and told me to stay put so that the group didn’t lose me.
+Knowing my medical history, our guide agreed and told me to stay put so that the group didn't lose me.
 I nodded to her in acknowledgment, waited for the group to continue on without me, and sat down on the rock nearest me.

-I had tried to ignore the sadness that was creeping into my heart, but I couldn’t help myself and burst out in tears once I was sure everyone was out of hearing range.
+I had tried to ignore the sadness that was creeping into my heart, but I couldn't help myself and burst out in tears once I was sure everyone was out of hearing range.
 I sat there crying because I was so disappointed that I did not accomplish what I had set out to do, even though I knew my choice was the right one.
 One of the hardest parts of dealing with a disability is knowing your limits and sticking to them.
-I know that summit fever is a real thing, and that people die from not stopping when they should, but it didn’t make me hurt any less.
-I hate giving up.
+I know that summit fever is a real thing and that people die from not stopping when they should, but it didn't make me hurt any less.
+I really hate giving up.

 I was sweaty, I was dirty, and I was most certainly happy